pmuellerCAS/GeneratingCats/README.md

 Then you can follow the steps in the Notebook and see how the model performs on your training data.

 ### Using this GAN as a pre-trained model
-If you want to skip the training process you may download model checkpoints provided in this repository.
-Due to file size limitations, only the 4 last checkpoints have been uploaded.
+If you want to skip the training process you may [download model checkpoints](https://github.com/pmuellerCAS/GeneratingCats/tree/master/model_checkpoints) provided in this repository.
+Due to repository size limitations, only the 4 last checkpoints have been uploaded.
 If you want to start training the model from a checkpoint or generate a cat face with an already trained model, you need to restore the latest checkpoint by running
 ```
 checkpoint.restore(tf.train.latest_checkpoint('/your/path/to/model/training_checkpoints/'))
 ```